 Myth 9: Paleo diet promotes weight loss and burns calories.

 Fact: Paleo diet consists of veggies, fruits, seafood, legumes, starches.
 The paleo diet allows you to eat only those foods that humans ate when they first roamed the planet about 2.5 million years ago.
 Hence, it is often seen as a golden diet rule for many.
 However, the paleo diet is just a way of deceiving yourself as it contains steak (a cut from a piece of meat that is grilled thoroughly) and bacon.
 It won’t pay you in the longer run.

-Hence, in a nutshell, these are just a few myths in the bucket list.
+Hence, in a nutshell, these are just a few myths on the bucket list.
 All you need to do is find out the whole story behind every such false truth you hear.
 Consult your general physician/dietitian/nutritionist to discuss more of such myths.

 Disclaimer: This article is written by the Practitioner for informational and educational purposes only.
 The content presented on this page should not be considered as a substitute for medical expertise.
 Please "DO NOT SELF-MEDICATE" and seek professional help regarding any health conditions or concerns.
 Practo will not be responsible for any act or omission arising from the interpretation of the content present on this page.